rstropek-teaching/bike-rental-quiz-5ahif-MauriceNino/readme.md

 ## Non-Functional Requirements

-1. There has to be a *Swagger* and/or *Open API* document describing the RESTful Web API* TODO
+1. There has to be a *Swagger* and/or *Open API* document describing the RESTful Web API* DONE
-1. The code has to be well documented and formatted TODO
+1. The code has to be well documented and formatted
-1. The RESTful Web API has to follow established best practices for designing RESTful Web APIs TODO
+1. The RESTful Web API has to follow established best practices for designing RESTful Web APIs
 1. Tests should be automated.
 There have to be unit tests for at least the price finding logic.
 DONE

 *) You do not need to create the document by hand.
 You can use the *Swashbuckle for ASP.NET Core* NuGet package instead.